 - Glue stick

-- Paint, spray paint, or paint sticks
+- Acrylic paint, spray paint, or paint sticks

 If you have the time and the spray paint on hand, you can totally prep for this project by spray painting the bowl for your turtle shell.
 Otherwise, just gather your material, print the pattern, and get started!